The Purge: Election Year: Critical response

+Accolades

-AccoladesThe Purge: Election Year was nominated for Best Teaser Poster (Lindeman & Associates) at the 2016 Golden Trailer Awards.
+The Purge: Election Year was nominated for Best Teaser Poster (Lindeman & Associates) at the 2016 Golden Trailer Awards.
 It received a nomination for Favorite Thriller Movie at the 43rd People's Choice Awards.

 Continuation

 Prequel

 In September 2016, James DeMonaco, who wrote and directed every film in the series thus far, stated that the fourth Purge film would be a prequel to the trilogy.
 The film will reportedly show how the United States got to the point of accepting the Purge Night.

 On February 17, 2017, DeMonaco announced that a fourth installment is in development at Universal Studios.
 DeMonaco will write the script, while Jason Blum from Blumhouse Productions and Michael Bay, Brad Fuller, and Andrew Form from Platinum Dunes will return to produce the film with Sébastien K. Lemercier.
 The film was set for a July 4, 2018 release date.

 On July 20, 2017, it was announced that Gerard McMurray will be directing the fourth film titled, The First Purge.